Constraints on Phase Transitions in Neutron Star Matter: Phenomenology and Models

-Spontaneouly broken chiral symmetry as the long-wavelength manifestation of QCD governs the low-energy structure and dynamics of hadrons including nucleons and pions.
-As chiral Nambu-Goldstone bosons, pions play a distinguished role in this context.
-Models based on chiral symmetry often view the nucleon as a complex system of two scales \cite{TW2001}: a compact hard core that hosts the three valence quarks and thus incloses the baryon number, and a surrounding quark-antiquark cloud in which pions figure prominently as the `soft' degrees of freedom.
+Spontaneously broken chiral symmetry, as the long-wavelength manifestation of QCD, governs the low-energy structure and dynamics of hadrons, including nucleons and pions.
+As chiral Nambu--Goldstone bosons, pions play a distinguished role in this context.
+Models based on chiral symmetry often view the nucleon as a complex system of two scales~\cite{TW2001}: a compact hard core that hosts the three valence quarks and, thus, encloses the baryon number and a surrounding quark--antiquark cloud in which pions figure prominently as the `soft' degrees of freedom.